 Camping is such a great family experience.
 You don’t have to be a Leyland Brother loaded up with expensive equipment to do it either.
-You don’t need a 4WD, you don’t need a lot of money, you don’t need a lot of time and thanks to the Scout Outdoor Centre’s Hire Department……you don’t even need your own tent!
+You don’t need a 4WD, you don’t need a lot of money, you don’t need a lot of time you just need to make the decision to do it!

 Next step is to make sure you’ve got your camping “essentials”.
 I wrote a post last year about camping with kids, and the things we recommend you take.
 You can read it here.

 And then, you need to work out where to go.
 Of course South Australia is FULL of amazing places to go camping.
 From the beautiful coastline of the Yorke Peninsula to the rugged outback of the Flinders Ranges, but if you don’t have enough time to venture out that far we’ve put together a list of spots for camping near Adelaide, within 2 hours drive, that you can try these school holidays.
 Just make sure you check for availability before you go.

 Environment SA has a great website where you can find lots of information about South Australia’s national parks – www.environment.sa.gov.au/parks

 Also check out www.findacamp.com.au – a great online resource where you can find a campsite in just about any area of Australia.

 Onkaparinga River National Park, a magnificent national park located on the way to McLaren Vale, offers everything you will need for that quick camping getaway.
 Location, wildlife, incredible scenery (from rock pools to cliff tops) and hiking trails.
 Just writing about it makes us want to go back.
 Pink Gum Campground offers 11 campsites of varying size depending on your group, all with their own fire pit and sitting logs.
 From only $16 a night for a site, you also get access to the modern communal toilet facilities.